tehreemAsif63/Intelligent-transportation/README.md

   - She played a pivotal role in implementing the normal traffic light system and defining the traffic light sequence.
 She also contributed to developing the necessary logic for the Android app and helped with the adaptive traffic light system.
   - Additionally, she actively participated in shaping the project's requirements and user stories, contributed to documentation and wiki updates, improved the visual appeal of the car console pages, and established the car finding functionality through MQTT connection.
   - Tehreem's dedication extended to fixing, updating, and proofreading the app's readme file, as well as creating a comprehensive user manual.
+- **Elif Sayeed Yaqoud**:
-- **Elif Sayeed Yaqoud**:She made significant contributions to the functionality of the app by developing essential features, including a versatile login system tailored for various user types.
+  - She made significant contributions to the functionality of the app by developing essential features, including a versatile login system tailored for various user types.
 To ensure seamless data management,
   - She implemented a JSON file structure to securely store user information.
 Additionally, she designed an appealing layout that enhances the user experience.
 Moreover,she created a captivating splash screen that showcases the app's logo and name, providing an engaging start to the Android application.
   - In the Arduino realm, she played a crucial role in integrating an ultrasound sensor, enabling real-time monitoring of passing vehicles to detect and analyze potential traffic congestion on the roadway.
 Beyond the technical aspects.
   - She actively participated in the project's documentation efforts, assuming responsibility for capturing comprehensive requirements and user stories.
 I consistently updated and improved the project's wiki page, contributing to the overall success of the endeavor.
 Additionally, I dedicated substantial effort to crafting a user-friendly and informative user manual, facilitating ease of use and assisting end-users in maximizing their experience with the application.